Ahmed Matar: Exile

-Due to his harsh criticism of the Arab status quo and its ideology, Mattar has again had to flee Kuwait, as has his close friend Naji Al Ali, who had to leave the country because of his caricatures.
-In 1986, Mattar finally settled in London, his last destination in exile.
+Due to his harsh criticism of the Arab status quo and its ideology, Matar has again had to flee Kuwait, as has his close friend Naji Al Ali, who had to leave the country because of his caricatures.
+In 1986, Matar finally settled in London.

 On his poetry, Matar said I didn't intend to make myself a school when I first started writing poetry; I just wanted to say the truth... and I did.
-I now can assure you that readers can tell my poetry without my name been attached to it.
+I now can assure you that readers can tell my poetry without my name been attached [sic] to it.

 Poetry in the time of action

 In a commentary he made after the Arab Uprisings in 2011, Ahmed Matar speaks eloquently about poetry in the context of action:

 "Poetry is not an Arab regime that falls with the death of the ruler.
 And it's also not an alternative to action.
 It's an art form whose job is agitating, exposing, and witnessing reality, and aspiring beyond the present.
 Poetry comes before action.
 Then poetry catches up.
 Poetry lights the road, and guides our deeds.
 Back in the day, Nassr Bin Seyar said, “Indeed, war begins with speech.”

 In reality, speech surrounds war from its beginning to its end through awareness, instigation, and glorification.

 Indeed, action needs the influence of sincere speech.
 Because its absence means filling the space with contradictory speech.
 And we know that this contradictory speech is always present and active, even while truth exists.
 So, imagine that the space was entirely void of truth.

 There is no resistance on the face of earth that would dispense the poet for the fighter.
 Every living resistance realizes that there is no use for bloodshed without a moral conscience.
 The history of our people is the greatest witness to the importance of the poet's role in war.
 The fighter has always sharpened both his sword and tongue."